 3 main concerns of OpenAI’s text classifier

-A new round of humans against the machines is here: OpenAI has recently released a beta version of the classifier, aimed at determining human- and AI-written content.
+A new round of humans against the machines is here: OpenAI, the company behind ChatGPT, has a text classifier, aimed at determining human- and AI-written content.
 This was their reaction to educators’ discussions about ChatGPT and its possible impact on academic integrity.
-But, there are its buts.
+Does it really work?
+There are several concerns to consider.

 #1.
 Low accuracy